Emily Stewart at Vox.com made a mistake about monopoly power in America. She wrote that

 - Hillenbrand and Matthews have a 76 percent share of the coffin and casket manufacturing industry.

-She also pointed to a David Leonhardt summary of the report and this chart showing how much the market share of just the two biggest companies different industries has changed in the past 15 years or so.
+She also pointed to a David Leonhardt summary and the accompanying chart showing how much the market share of just the two biggest companies different industries has changed in the past 15 years or so.

 Thank goodness for the Open Markets Institute’s work on this.
 The US government stopped caring about this when they all but stopped enforcing anti-trust policy in the 1980s.
 In fact, the government doesn’t even track monopoly power anymore.
 As Emily points out, “The Federal Trade Commission stopped collecting and publishing data on industry concentration in 1981.”